K-Bust: Music career

-K-Bust makes her debut in the local scene of Montreal in 2004 and then in Toronto, performing at several festivals and live music events, sharing the stage with a great range of Pop music exponents, having even the opportunity to open for a very popular Chilean rock band named "Los Prisioneros", who happened to be touring throughout North America in 2004.
+K-Bust made her debut in the Montreal local music scene in 2004, subsequently performing in Toronto at various festivals and live music events.
+During this period, she shared the stage with numerous Pop artists and served as an opening act for Chilean rock band named "Los Prisioneros" during their 2004 North American tour.

 As part of her strong interest in music, and her desire to expand her knowledge to a musical production extent, she attended the prestigious Institute of Recording Arts of Canada in 2009 where she graduated as a sound engineer, setting the foundations for the recording of her first demos.

 That same year, she collaborates with Benoît Jutras, notorious author/composer of the "Cirque du Soleil", recording one of his songs in studio for the show of Franco Dragone, in Macau.

 It's by the end of 2009 that she begins to work on her first studio album.
 She then joins forces with Sonny Black, a well-known producer of the Montreal Pop scene, working side by side on the 11 songs that would later become part of her debut album; "Urban Stories".
 Given her ability to perform her songs in various languages; K-Bust decides to include two songs in Spanish and nine in English.

 Produced completely under Indi-K Records, an independent label based in Montreal,"Urban Stories" picks the interest of Universal Music, with whom the artist signs a distribution deal in 2012, thus, making her songs available on the main digital music platforms around the world.

-In 2013, she continues her first promotional tour in Chile that had previously started in Canada in 2012, performing her debut album for the local audience at many live concerts scheduled in Valparaiso and Santiago.
+In 2013, she continues her first promotional tour in Chile that had previously started in Canada in 2012, performing her debut album for the local audience at many live concerts scheduled in Valparaíso and Santiago.
 That same year she shoots the first music video of the album for the single "Emotion", in Montreal.
 This material is then released in September 2013 on the popular music video platform Vevo.

 2017 is the year when she releases the first song off her upcoming album "Fearless"; a mix of Electropop and synth-pop, as she describes it.
 "Over", the first single chosen out of the 11 songs contained in the album, rapidly climbs the DTR Global Top 200 Airplay peaking at number 166, Global Top 150 Independent Airplay peaking at number 48 and Global Top 50 Pop Airplay peaking at number 43.

 In October of the same year a new music video for "Over" is released on her official YouTube channel, followed by a second one for "Torn" in January 2018.